Illumina/manta/src/markdown/mantaUserGuide.md

 provided as input in BAM format.

-At configuration time, at least one bam file must be provided for the normal sample and optionally can also read one or more bam files for a tumor sample.
-If multiple bams are provided for the normal or tumor sample, these are treated as a merged single normal or tumor.
+At configuration time, at least one bam file must be provided for the normal sample.
+A matched tumor sample can optionally be provided as well.
+If multiple bams are provided for the normal or tumor sample, these are merged and treated as a single normal or tumor sample.

 The following limitations exist on the input BAMs provided to Manta:

 * Alignments cannot contain the "=" character in the SEQ field.
-* Alignments cannot use sequence the match/mismatch ("="/"X") CIGAR notation
+* Alignments cannot use the sequence match/mismatch ("="/"X") CIGAR notation
 * RG (read group) tags in the BAMs are ignored -- each BAM must represent one sample.
 * Alignments with basecall quality values greater than 70 are rejected (these